nameless-and-blameless/TAG/reports/Phantom-Funeral.md

 * Victims: The number of victims executed during the operation.
 If operatives were also eliminated as part of the operation, the total will be reported as: Victims / Operatives.
-* Decedent: If "Numerous," the funeral arrangements were provided for numerous decedents from the initial massacre and continued acts of violence at the church.
+* Decedent: If "Numerous," the funeral arrangements were provided for numerous decedents from the initial massacre or continued acts of violence at the church.